Chapter 5:

 “Nope.”
 Yukimura waved her off with his hand.
 “Go console Aoko or something.
 She’s very sad.”

 More like very grossed out.
 She’d almost passed out last time she’d gotten a papercut at the club.
-She’d made it so that rain would put out the purple fire, then she’d curled into a ball.
+She’d summoned rain to put out the purple fire, then curled into a ball next to a mushroom.

-As for me, I’d stood under the rain to get the dragon saliva off.
+As for me, I stood under the rain to get the dragon saliva off.
 I was and wasn’t grossed out.
-It was a fitting punishment for getting annoyed and being reckless.
-Still, the blood for my old wound had soaked onto my uniform sleeve, obviously, and now it hurt.
-I’d found a semi-comfortable spot to sit on after that.
-The four of them gathered in a cluster at the other side of the mushroom.
+It was a fitting punishment for being reckless.
+The blood on my uniform was, interestingly, vanishing.
+However, the wound was still there.
+Now it hurt.
+It wasn’t as deep as I might’ve feared, which was nice.
+Once “clean”, I found a semi-comfortable spot to sit on at the other side of the mushroom.

 Not a dream.

 I poked at the gash on my arm.
-It hurt a lot.
-I didn’t wake up or die.
+It stung, but I didn’t wake up.

 Not a dream.

-I was supposed to confess to Hisui so she’d reject me and I’d finally get over her, yet.
+I was supposed to confess to Hisui so she’d reject me and I’d finally get over her.
+That was it.
+That was the plan for the day.

 Not a dream.